A brief and in-progress overview of ‘the commons’ of Routes and Places.

 Part I: 1066-1450

 1066-1086: William I arrives and offers his service men a parcel of his newly secured territory.
-The Domesday Book is survey that identifies who is where, what they manage, and any other tidbits that might be taxable now or in the future => 1215 Magna Carta identifies how the monarch (and their delegates) will manage the land
+The Domesday Book is a survey that identifies who is where, what they manage, and any other tidbits that might be taxable now or in the future => 1215 Magna Carta identifies how the monarch (and their delegates) will manage the land

-The Statute of Merton of 1235 established a legal basis for enclosure => In 1348, the plague caused a labour shortage => 1349 led to Edward III’s ordinance of Labourers => In 1381, peasants revolted => economic pressure => livestock instead of fruit and veg => grazing meant keeping pastures enclosed => land workers become land owners.
+The Statute of Merton of 1235 established a legal basis for enclosure => In 1348, the plague caused a labour shortage => 1349 led to Edward III’s ordinance of Labourers => In 1381, peasants revolted => economic pressure => livestock instead of fruit and veg => grazing meant keeping pastures enclosed => land workers became land owners.

 Part II: ~1450-1640 the expansion